What Is Agile Methodology, A Guide For Leaders

 Dynamic Systems Development Method (DSDM)

-The Dynamic Systems Development Method (DSDM) originated in 1994 to provide an industry-standard framework for project delivery for what was then known as Rapid Application Development (RAD).
+The Dynamic Systems Development Method (DSDM) originated in 1994 to provide an industry-standard framework for product delivery for what was then known as Rapid Application Development (RAD).

 Although it was very popular in the 1990s, the RAD approach developed in an unstructured fashion.

-Since its beginning, the DSDM has evolved and matured; it provides a comprehensive foundation in planning, management, execution, and scaling of the agile process and iteration projects.
+Since its beginning, the DSDM has evolved and matured; it provides a comprehensive foundation in planning, management, execution, and scaling of the agile process and iteration products.

 DSDM has six key principles revolving around the business needs: